 From Nicola: I am a bodywork therapist offering Somatic Experiencing as a way to engage with our nervous system to renegotiate trauma and support transformative processes.
 I have found in my own life and in witnessing others, that as we learn to track what is happening in our body and experience the innate movement toward resourcing, there is a great sense of empowerment and self-connection.

 I use Somatic Experiencing Touch to support regulation in the nervous system and a sense of coherence throughout the structures of the body.

 SE Touch includes verbal consent as well as listening to cues from the body to best support each person during the session.
-Consent for me in this process is ongoing as it takes into consideration that each day or moment can be different, and needs to be responded to in a fluid way.

 I continue to do the work of my own learning, healing & self-regulation, and I am an advocate for bringing trauma-informed awareness into families, the communities we live in, and the world.

 Nicola Usher Cell: 519-949-3822 Email: firstname.lastname@example.org

 The cost of a session is $95 for 60 minutes or $120 for 90 minutes.
 If these costs represent a barrier to working together, please feel free to contact Nicola or Anne-Marie to discuss options.

 Somatic Experiencing is offered in the clinic and through Zoom sessions online.